A phone interview plays a vital role in the recruitment process. This is like a pre-

 interview which the job recruiters do as a ritual using a phone call to gauge if the

 candidate is as good as he claims on paper and to understand his expectations in-depth.
 Phone interviews put things into perspective and help the recruiter understand if the potential candidate is a good match, after all.
-We have compiled a concise list of 4 tips for you to get through any phone interview.
+We have compiled a concise list of 4 telephone interview tips for you to get through any phone interview.

 Make a Note Of Job Skills: You will be getting somewhere around 20 minutes to explain yourself on the call.
 It is essential you sum up the key points regarding your skills and the value you’ll bring to the table if selected.
 Hence it’s essential you make a note of all the key phrases and terms you’d want to use in your conversation with the recruiter.
-This is an interview on phone call, which means they can’t see your expressions or your body language, which is a plus.
+This is an phone interview, which means they can’t see your expressions or your body language, which is a plus.
 You could be giving the interview in a set of PJs, but you should practice keeping the answers short and full of value addition.

 Be Prepared: There are a routine set of questions which job recruiters often ask candidates, to understand the expectations, like: